agnat/ncd/README.md

 ````

 Unlike more traditional C++ callback APIs, ncd callbacks don't necessarily have a fixed signature.
-Many of them are very flexible and the user can choose from a number of options.
+Some of them are very flexible and the user can choose from a number of options.
 This is documented in the reference.

 #### Lambda Expressions